robertleeplummerjr/megaTable.js/README.md

 I found myself working on projects for some big companies who would throw money at a simple problem that apparently couldn't be solved: table size would limit what the browser could do.
-They needed big reports, but interfaces, tons of data.
-Any sort of ui component that would trigger redraw would cause the browser to fall flat on it's face for the end user.
+They needed big reports, bit interfaces, tons of data.
+Any sort of ui component that would trigger redraw/repaint would cause the browser to fall flat on it's face for the end user.
 This peaked when I was working on a spreadsheet interface for a bank who calculated loan projections in a huge spreadsheet.